revaturelabs/interviewquestions/Python/Python-Flow Control Statements/python-flow control statements.md

 > option a)
 <details><summary> <b>Explanation</b> </summary>

-> The first if condition becomes true, as 9<10, in the above code, so 'True' is printed.
-Also last 'True' is always printed as it is not a part of if-else statements.
+> The first `if` condition becomes true, as `9<10`, in the above code, so `True` is printed.
+Also last `True` is always printed as it is not a part of if-else statements.
 </details>
   </details>